VOLTTRON/volttron/docs/source/deploying-volttron/linux-system-hardening.rst

 The guides there provide instruction for compliance in regulated environments, but are also appropriate in less regulated environments where risk levels are equivalent.

+It is also important to evaluate any other applications running on the same system.
+In addtion to the potential for exploitation or failure of the individual application, it is important to consider the ways in which the risks associated with one application may expose new risks in another application.
+For example, if a system is running a webserver which is exploited in a way that provides unauthorized access to the host system, then the VOLTTRON system is now exposed to attack from local users.